LorePep/blog/content/post/lkttracker.md

 ![Example](/lktracker/lk_pix.png)

 Let's assume at time `t` you are observing a pixel of an image (left image), and you know that the brightness is increasing towards left and down (the arrows show the gradient of the brightness).
-At the next time instant, after the camera moved (right image), you notive that the brightness observed through the pixel increased, given that the brightness does not change for any other reason, you can safely assume that the underlying object observed by the camera, has moved up and right (black arrows), or conversely, the camera moved with a certain velocity `v` down and left.
+At the next time instant, after the camera moved (right image), you notice that the brightness observed through the pixel increased, given that the brightness does not change for any other reason, you can safely assume that the underlying object observed by the camera, has moved up and right (black arrows), or conversely, the camera moved with a certain velocity `v` down and left.

 You can immediately notice one possible problem: what if the brightness doesn't change for the point we are observing?
 Or what if the brightness doesn't change in a certain direction?
 This is called the **aperture problem**.
 You can only perceive motion in the directions that are not orthogonal to the direction of the gradient.
 For example, if you observe a pixel in a monochrome patch you won't be able to perceive any motion, or if you are observing a pixel on a straight edge, you cannot perceive any movement along the edge.
-Luckily, in natural images it's really hard to find this scenarios, usually zooming to different levels will usually give you some texture with a brightness gradient in both `x` and `y` directions.
+Luckily, in natural images it's really hard to find this scenario, usually zooming to different levels will usually give you some texture with a brightness gradient in both `x` and `y` directions.
 An alternative solution is to observe a window around a pixel, increasing the likelihood of a "full" brightness gradient.
-It is to be noted that if you use a window you are implicitly assuming that all the pixels in the window move in the same way, for this assumption to be safely made you need to have very small displacements and a properly sized window, otherwise for complex motions you will easily break it.
+It is to be noted that if you use a window you are implicitly assuming that all the pixels in the window move in the same way, for this assumption to be safely made you need to have very small displacements and a properly sized window, otherwise, for complex motions you will easily break it.

 Let's now have a look at the math.
 If you assume that the brightness (**I**) remains constant for each pixel (**x**) in time, you can write:

 $$I(x(t), t) = \text{const} \Rightarrow \frac{dI}{dt} = 0$$

-Applying the chainrule to compute the derivatives we get
+Applying the chain rule to compute the derivatives we get

 $$\nabla I^{T}\frac{dx}{dt}+\frac{\partial I}{\partial t} = 0$$